learn-co-curriculum/cssi-prework-jquery-intro/README.md

 ##jQuery

-jQuery provides us with immense convenience methods that make our jobs as developers much easier, we can write significantly fewer lines of code and still achieve the same effect.
+jQuery provides us with convenient methods to make our jobs as developers much easier - we can write significantly fewer lines of code and still achieve the same effect.

 For example, when we were looking at Twitter and replacing names, we used jQuery:
 ```